openshift/enhancements/enhancements/network/multus-services.md

 Once multus service controller finds pods associated with the service, then the controller will create EndpointSlices for the service.
-The EndpointSlices contains a pod's net-attach-def IP address from pod's network status annotation and the EndpointSlices has same label, `service.kubernetes.io/service-proxy-name`, and its value from corresponding service to avoid kube-proxy to add iptables rules for Kubernetes Service forwarding plane.
-When the pods/services is updated/removed, then multus service controller changes/removes the corresponding endpoitslices to track the changes.
+The EndpointSlices contains a pod's net-attach-def IP address from pod's network status annotation and the EndpointSlices has same label, `service.kubernetes.io/service-proxy-name`, and its value from corresponding service to avoid kube-proxy adding iptables rules for Kubernetes Service forwarding plane.
+When the pods/services is updated/removed, then multus service controller changes/removes the corresponding EndpointSlices to track the changes.

 3. Multus proxy generates iptables rules for the service in Pod's network namespace.

 Multus proxy watches the endpointslices and services.
-Periodically multus proxy generates iptables rules for the pods and put it in a pod's network namespace (not host network namespace, as kube-proxy does).
+Periodically multus proxy generates iptables rules for the pods and puts it in a pod's network namespace (not host network namespace, as kube-proxy does).
 Multus proxy tracks the changes of service/endpoints, hence multus proxy update/remove iptables rules when service/endpoints are updated/removed.